jeastham1993/rust-on-serverless/README.md

 An order validation pipeline implemented using Step Functions & Rust.
 A look at how functional programming concepts can work with Rust & AWS Serverless technologies.

+This example includes a web socket API at the server side that integrates directly with Amazon SQS.
+Event Bridge Pipes is then used to take the message from SQS and invoke the order validation Step Function.
+On completion, a Lambda function sends a message back to the client over the web sockets connection.

+A CLI client exists under the `client` folder.

 ### SQS -> AWS Lambda

 [Link](./src/sqs-sourced-lambda)